yasir-shahzad/CS5530_ADC_Arduino_Library/README.md

 ## FAQ

-**1) Initilizating the CS5530 is failing**
+**1) Initializing the CS5530 is failing**

 Please check the wiring you are using matches what's listed in [Cirrus logic CS5530](# Cirrus logic CS5530-wiring).
-You can also use `LoRa.setPins(ss, reset, dio0)` to change the default pins used.
-Some logic level converters cannot operate at 8 MHz, you can call `LoRa.setSPIFrequency(frequency)` to lower the SPI frequency used by the library.
-Both API's must be called before `LoRa.begin(...)`.
+You can also use `cell.setPins(ss)` to change the default pins used.
+You can call `cell.setSPIFrequency(frequency)` to lower the SPI frequency used by the library.
+Both API's must be called before `cell.begin(...)`.

 **2) Is CS5530 MSBFIRST or LSBFIRST?**

-If we see in the datasheet we can clearly see the CS5530 is MSBFIRST.
+If we see in the data sheet we can clearly see the CS5530 is MSBFIRST.

-**3) Is the data I'm sending encrypted?**

-No, all data is sent unencrypted.
-If want your packet data to be encrypted, you must encrypt it before passing it into this library, followed by decrypting on the receiving end.

-**4) How does this library differ from LoRaWAN libraries?**

-This library exposes the LoRa radio directly, and allows you to send data to any radios in range with same radio parameters.
-All data is broadcasted and there is no addressing.
-LoRaWAN builds on top of LoRA, but adds addressing, encryption, and additional layers.
-It also requires a LoRaWAN gateway and LoRaWAN network and application server.

-**5) Does this library honor duty cycles?**

-No, you have to manage it by your self.

-**6) Which frequencies can I use?**

-You can use [this table](https://www.thethingsnetwork.org/wiki/LoRaWAN/Frequencies/By-Country) to lookup the available frequencies by your country.
-The selectable frequency also depends on your hardware.
-You can lookup the data sheet or ask your supplier.

-Please also notice the frequency dependent duty cycles for legal reasons!
+**3) Which SPI mode does CS5530 uses?**

+if we see at Cpoles and Cphases in data-sheet, we can clearly analize from graphs that it's SPI_MODE0.

+**4) Does it SPI works on fixed frequency?**

+No, It's SPI work on different frequency ranges.

 ## License